Chewhern/UTF8CharactersGenerator/README.md

 (there's a reason why storing in base64 format is good)
 2. Filtering the generated unicode that is in base64 format
 3. Take the filtered unicode(lists) and use them to generate unicode password

+This application is the first step in generating random unicode password